dfsw/Cookies/README.md

 Most of what I found didn’t fit.
 Many end-game mods added flashy new buildings or mechanics that didn’t feel true to vanilla and often weren’t balanced.
 Others offered extremely difficult, sometimes nearly impossible, achievements.
 Those were closer to what I wanted, but I wasn’t looking for “impossible.”
 I wanted more of what made the base game fun.

 So I set out to imagine what Cookie Clicker would feel like if it simply lasted longer with deeper goals to chase.
 Achievements are challenging but not unreasonable, designed for active players who like having long-term targets.
 Nothing breaks the existing formula (though I had to heavily nerf the new kittens to keep them balanced).
 The intent was always to extend the game, not reinvent it.
-Do not expect to knock out these achievements or upgrades in a few days.
+Do not expect to knock out these features in a few days.
 Many require weeks of planning and patience.
-The idea is to add lasting goals, not hand out free milk and CPS.
+The idea is to add lasting goals, not hand out free milk and CpS.

 I hope this mod hits that mark and gives you years more clicking, planning, and cookie glory.
 If not, I’ll still enjoy it myself, since I built what I wanted to play.
 If you do find something broken or unreasonable, reach out on Discord (User: DFSW).
 I am always happy to discuss and evaluate.